walcht/neovim-unity/README.md

 > caution below in case debugging IL2CPP-built applications is a necessity for
 > you.

-Alternatively, if you want to bebug IL2CPP-built apps then the new official extension for VSCode, albeit closed-source, provides a `UnityDebugAdapter.dll` and a `UnityAttachProbe.dll` which \**can be used* to list multiple instances with which the DAP client could be attached.
+Alternatively, if you want to debug IL2CPP-built apps then the new official extension for VSCode, albeit closed-source, provides a `UnityDebugAdapter.dll` and a `UnityAttachProbe.dll` which \**can be used* to list multiple instances with which the DAP client could be attached.